rithmschool/fullstack_project/README.md

 Your project MUST satisfy the following requirements:

 * It MUST be a full-stack web application which uses a database for some form of persistence.
 You've graduated from projects that only have a front-end.
-* Your app MUST be deployed on Heroku (remember: deployed apps is a prerequisite for admission to Outco!).
+* Your app MUST be deployed on Heroku (remember: deployed apps are a prerequisite for admission to Outco!).
 * Your app has to look good.
 Feel free to use Bootstrap to help with this, or research another library you can use to help style your application.
 Remember: non-technical people won't care how complex your backend is if your project looks like garbage.
 * Your app must include a README which explains how to get the app running locally, what technologies you've used, and why you decided to build the project.